-Level 1 - inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that a reporting entity has the ability to access at the measurement date.
+Level 1 - Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that a reporting entity has the ability to access at the measurement date.

-Level 2 - inputs are other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-Also included in Level 2 are investments measured using a net asset value (NAV) per share, or its equivalent, that may be redeemed at or near the balance sheet date.
+Level 2 - Inputs are other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Also included in Level 2 are investments measured using a net asset value (NAV) per share, or its equivalent, that may be redeemed at or near the balance sheets date (within 90 days).

-Level 3 - inputs are unobservable inputs for the asset or liability, and investments not redeemable at or near the balance sheet date.
+Level 3 - Inputs are unobservable inputs for the asset or liability, and investments not redeemable at or near the balance sheets date.